sanatankafle12/cvat-pose-estimation-automation/README.md

 which will prompt you to authenticate yourself that you add when creating the superuser

 ### **To use your Model**
+ -- Don't Forget to replace the YOUR-MODEL-PATH in main.py if you wish to use this for pose estimation.
 1. Create a project where you can chose the model name, and other features
 2. In labels, you can add ```from model``` which will give you option to chose from your model and can pick from there
 3. Create a new task under the project name